What is an introvert?

 Lucht echoes this notion, adding that you don't even have to work for a big organization in order to thrive.
 Rather, you can use your powers to help level someone up in a one-on-one way.
 "If the thought of starting a business makes you cringe, the online-business job market is rapidly expanding, meaning you could work remotely for someone who has built their own empire as their virtual assistant, project manager, or copywriter," she says.

-Even knowing that there are ideal careers for introverts, perhaps you’re an introvert who isn’t in one.
-The good news is that you're certainly not doomed for failure.
+Even if you’re an introvert, there are ideal careers out there to accommodate your preferences and traits.
+In other words, you're certainly not doomed for failure.
 Many introverts have a silent power of paying attention to details, keeping their head down while working, and creating thoughtful results—no matter what job they hold.
 "Being comfortable with the quiet is an introvert’s greatest advantage in career and business," says Lucht.
 "They can literally do anything—and do it really well—because they focus intensely on the priority at hand while bringing their own unique and subtle magic to it."